anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 --- abstract

-This document discusses problems and proposes potential solutions for discovery of encrypted DNS configuration of DNS over CoAP resolvers over DNS and in a local network using Router Advertisements or DHCP.
-It discusses discovery of CoAP transfer protocols, security modes, and configuration for said security modes.
+This document specifies solutions to discover DNS resolvers that support encrypted DNS resolution in constrained environments.
+The discovery is based on Router Advertisements or DHCP.
+In particular, the proposed specification allows a host to learn DNS over CoAP (DoC) servers, including configurations to use DoC over TLS/DTLS, OSCORE, and EDHOC when resolving names.

 --- middle